openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

 ## How to Choose an Image

-The Docker image required for a job depends on the nature of the job and the configuration being tested.
+The Docker image choice depends on the nature of the job and the configuration being tested.

 An example `Build` job from the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow:
 ```yaml